Adult Faith Formation

 In this series, we will examine the historical and theological implications of selected prophetic books.
 We will study the books of the four major prophets and several minor prophets.
 We will study prophets within three periods of the History of the Jewish People: The Divided Kingdom, The Exile and The Return.

 I have decided to present his study in two parts.
 Part I will focus on the period of The Divided Kingdom.
 Part II will focus on The Exile and The Return.
-The sessions for Part I begin on Monday, April 12, 2021.
-Part II will begin on Monday, September 13, 2021.
-Sessions are offered virtually via Google Meet at 10 a.m. and 7 p.m.
-Contact Sabrina to sign up.
+The sessions for Part I began on Monday, April 12, 2021.
+Part II began on Monday, September 13, 2021.

 Bible Study: The Book of Revelation